List of Peaky Blinders characters: Tatiana Petrovna

 Tatiana Petrovna (portrayed by Gaite Jansen) is a Russian grand duchess who fled her homeland after the Russian Revolution.
-She is brought to Tommy Shelby from London by Sergeant Moss of the Birmingham Police Department.
+She is brought to Tommy Shelby from London by Sergeant Moss of the Birmingham City Police.
 There, she strikes a deal with him to steal her family's jewels so that she can escape to another country to join her lover.